abhishekarya1/Hash-Define-myNotes/content/c++/basics.md

 // in definition
 int foo(int a = 3)

-// Default args must be towards the left in the function signature. int foo(int a = 3, int b) 	// compiler-error
+// default args must be towards the right in the function signature int foo(int a = 3, int b) 	// compiler-error

-// Function can then be called by skipping default arguments in the call too (obviously!)
+// such functions can then be called by skipping default arguments in the call too (obviously!)
 ```

 - **Function Overloading**: based on parameter (_**TYPE**_ or _**ARITY**_); a function cannot be overloaded only by its return type only. _Name mangling_ happens in background for overloaded funcitons.